ahmed12gh/notes/Medical Drama/Pre Medidical school/Genetices.md

 It is the process of using DNA information by cells in the ==manufacturing== of a particular protein.

 ## Genotype
 It reflects the composition or structure of the genetic of individual.
-It expresses the genetic codes together in a particular individual
+It expresses the genetic codes together in a particular individual. it refers to the complete set of genes without relating to physical properties, as same phenotypes can result from different genotypes.

 ## Phenotype or phenotypic category:
-It refers to the properties or observed signs of the organism which is genetically controlled. e.g., stem length and stem shortness in Pisum Sativum
+It refers to the properties or ==observed signs of the organism== which is genetically controlled. e.g., stem length and stem shortness in Pisum Sativum

 plant referred to as expressions of natural information.
 These are available in the genetic factors.
 By following the principles of ==dominant== and ==recessive== traits we can tell about **phenotype** for the individual from the geno- type.